department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 - [Work with an accredited representative](/disability-benefits/apply-for-benefits/help/index.html), or
 - [Get help at a VA regional office](http://www.benefits.va.gov/benefits/offices.asp)

-**Note:** If you're a Servicemember, you should know about predischarge claims.
-[Learn about predischarge claims](/disability-benefits/claims-process/claim-types/predischarge-claim/).
+**Note:** If you're a Servicemember, you might want to learn about predischarge claims.
+[Find out about predischarge claims](/disability-benefits/claims-process/claim-types/predischarge-claim/).

 </div>